-The 5 steps on how to starting investing for beginners
+The 5 steps on how to start investing for beginners

 It’s remarkably straightforward for beginners to start investing.

-- Choose a stockbroker or trading platform – First, you need to choose a stockbroker or trading platform to facilitate your investing.
-We have a compare trading platforms to help you get started.
+- Choose a stockbroker or trading platform – First, you need to choose a stockbroker or trading platform.
+I’ve included beginner-friendly suggestions below, or you can head to our compare trading platforms page to help you get started.

 - Choose an investment account – From general investment accounts (GIAs) to ISAs, there is a range of different accounts available.
 Search for the most appropriate account for you based on your investing needs.